cu-swe4s-fall-2019/parallel-arrays-profiling-and-benchmarking-wehs7661/README.md

 - Made sure that all the Python codes conform with the best practices, including docstring and PEP8 coding style.
 - Edited `.travis.yml` to pass the continuous integration performed by TravisCI.

+## Changes made upon the starter code (Assignment 4) of Assignment 8
+- Add the submodule `hash-tables-wehs7661 @ 44470e5` from `hash-tables-wehs7661` to the repository.
+- Modified `hash_tables.py` to make it able to store the set of keys stored in the hash table.
+- Enabled the option to choose hash tables (rolling hash functino and chained hashed strategy) in `plot_gtex.py` and modified the argument parser accordingly.
+- Performed benchmarking and profiling on the main program with hash tables chosen and updated README accordingly.
+- Performed benchmarking on the main program and updated `README` accordingly.
+- Modified functional test `test_plot_gtex.sh` and `.travis.yml` to pass the continuous integration performed by TravisCI.